-Karen Martin is an associate professor in the School of Education and Professional Studies at Griffith University.
+Karen Martin is an academic based at the University of Queensland.
 The following paragraphs outline how she developed an Indigenous methodology for her now completed doctoral research.

 My professional background is in early childhood education, particularly Aboriginal education.
 It is through my teaching that I developed a keen interest in knowledge acquisition and how transfer occurs in Aboriginal teaching-learning contexts (in homes and classrooms).
 It is also through the experiences of a native title application that procedures for research caught my attention, particularly in the way the knowledge and realities of Aboriginal people were represented, misrepresented, distorted, and sometimes stolen.
 Thus began a journey of understanding research and how this misrepresentation occurs, but equally how it could be different and have better outcomes for Aboriginal people.